 From the southern edge of the traffic circle, a small commuter train leaves about every hour for the one-hour, 31-kilometer trip to the fishing port of Samut Sakhon.
 Better known to local people as Mahachai, this is a major fishing port and processing area for the many (environmentally destructive) shrimp farms in the area.

 Richard Barrow describes his own day trip to Maeklong step by step.
 Richard runs the Paknam websites, probably the largest and best network of English-language sites and blogs in Thailand.
 It’s certainly the most family- and female- friendly.
 Unfortunately, it’s hard to figure out how all the pages and websites link together.
 Elsewhere, Richard describes homestays near Mahachai/Samut Sakhon and its attractions.
 The most interesting are probably the ocean-swimming monkeys..

 Train from Samut Sakhon (Mahachai) to Maeklong

-You must take a 5-minute ferry trip across the Tha Chin River to catch one of the infrequent trains that travel the one hour to Maeklong (also sometimes spelled “Mae Klong”).
+You must take a five-minute ferry trip across the Tha Chin River to catch one of the infrequent trains that travel the one hour to Maeklong (also sometimes spelled “Mae Klong”).
 To return to Samut Sakhon on the same day, the last train you can take to Maeklong departs at 1.30 pm.
 As always in Thailand, it’s wise to check on the schedule upon arrival in a new station because schedules often change with little in the way of public notice.
 Scroll down here to see a map of Maeklong town, complete with Kuan Yin shrine and Ayutthaya-era temple.

 If you want to return to Bangkok in one day …